 Watch Our Video

 When a family is trying to decide which post-acute care setting a family member should go to — a nursing home, a transitional care hospital, or a rehabilitation center — there is one basic question: Does the patient’s care need to be directed by a physician (in a transitional care hospital), by a nurse (in a nursing facility), or by a rehabilitation team (in a rehabilitation hospital)?
 If a patient needs a doctor every day — one who is available at all times — the patient needs to be in a transitional care hospital for long-term acute care.

 Kindred’s long-term acute care patients come from a variety of healthcare settings, but about 95% come from short-term acute care hospitals.
 Our patients have a large variety of complicated medical conditions, occurring at the same time.
 Those patients usually end up in a short-term acute care hospital before they come to Kindred.

 Kindred Hospitals have licensure, accreditation and certification to the same standard as any community or university hospital.

-The interdisciplinary team is made up of clinicians who have a responsibility in the patient's recovery.
+Our interdisciplinary teams are made up of clinicians who have a responsibility in the patient's recovery.
 It's led by the attending physician and includes nurses, pharmacists, nutritionists, occupational therapists, speech and language pathologists, as well as physical therapists.
 These seven or eight people set goals, mark progress and coordinate the care so the patient’s outcome can be as good as it possibly can be.